-Over the years, John has helped build Holt Electrical Contractors’ reputation as a powerful resource whose influence extends beyond its growing core area that incorporates the DC Metro area, northern Virginia and Maryland suburbs – from Baltimore, MD to Fredericksburg, VA.
-Its generators division, a dealer for top manufacturers including Onan and Kohler, has been called to go into hurricane devastated areas, including the New Jersey area impacted by Superstorm Sandy in 2012, Delaware, West Virginia and North Carolina.
-Holt’s emphasis on training and the vast expertise of its team earns them many referrals from other electrical contractors who lack the resources to complete certain jobs.
+Over the years, John has helped build Holt Electrical Contractors’ reputation as a powerful resource whose influence extends beyond its growing core area that incorporates the DC Metro area, northern Virginia, and Maryland suburbs – from Baltimore, MD, to Fredericksburg, VA.
+Its generators division, a dealer for top manufacturers including Onan and Kohler, has been called to go into hurricane-devastated areas, including the New Jersey area impacted by Superstorm Sandy in 2012, Delaware, West Virginia, and North Carolina.
+Holt’s emphasis on training and the vast expertise of its team earns them many referrals from other electrical contractors who lack the resources to complete specific jobs.

-In addition to Holt Electrical Contractor’s hands on emphasis on excellent customer and employee relations (aka “people skills,” an area John excels in), John attributes the company’s growth to its focus on quality and focus.
-“We’re not out there as a jack of all trades, and master of none,” he says.
+In addition to Holt Electrical Contractor’s hands-on emphasis on excellent customer and team member relations (aka “people skills,” an area John excels in), John attributes the company’s growth to its focus on quality and focus.
+“We’re not out there as a jack of all trades and master of none,” he says.
 “We’re electrical contractors, electrical industry experts.
 We don’t do plumbing or install air conditioners.
-A lot of companies in the service arena advertise that they do all these things.
-That’s because they don’t have longstanding employees like we do, they have subcontractors who possess those skills.
+Many companies in the service arena advertise that they do all these things.
+That’s because they don’t have longstanding employees like we do.
+They have subcontractors who possess those skills.
 We are involved in a lot of areas of electrical contracting, but that is the core of what we do – and we stay on top of all the new technology and training that is available to us.”

-According to John, another of the key elements that has kept Holt thriving well into the 21st Century has been making sure those resources keep pace with rapidly emerging technologies.
+According to John, another of the critical elements that have kept Holt thriving well into the 21st Century has been making sure those resources keep pace with rapidly emerging technologies.
 In 1990 when he launched his career with Holt, for instance, many people living in older homes lacked air conditioning.
 Customers needed their electrical systems updated to accommodate modern air conditioning systems.
-There were also a lot of old houses that had been built with aluminum wiring that needed updating, correcting and rewiring for safety purposes.
+There were also a lot of old houses that had been built with aluminum wiring that needed updating, correcting, and rewiring for safety purposes.

-The dawn of home computers, cell phones, larger televisions and the fast pace of internet technology has also been a huge factor these past 20 plus years, and Holt has wired thousands of homes to accommodate the extra power these systems require.
+The dawn of home computers, cell phones, larger televisions, and the fast pace of internet technology has also been an essential factor these past 20-plus years.
+Holt has wired thousands of homes to accommodate the extra power these systems require.
 “It’s all about increasing capacity,” says John.
 “Say a home built in 1950 had a 100 amp panel.
-Now with air conditioning, flat screen TVs, phone charging and computers, we have to ‘heavy up’ to 200 amps or greater with a larger panel.
+Now with air conditioning, flat-screen TVs, phone charging, and computers, we have to ‘heavy up’ to 200 amps or greater with a larger panel.

-John says that while there is always a great deal of pressure involved in living up to his family’s great legacy while helping expand their business to meet greater demand and 21st Century technologies, it is his pleasure to ensure that the visions of his father, grandfather and great-grandfather are respected and built upon.“The Holt name was good before I got here and it needs to be that when my time is done,” he says.
-“My family, team and I accomplish this by going out of our way to take care of our employees and customers.
+John says that while there is always a great deal of pressure involved in living up to his family’s extraordinary legacy while helping expand their business to meet greater demand and 21st Century technologies, it is his pleasure to ensure that the visions of his father, grandfather, and great-grandfather are respected and built upon.“The Holt name was good before I got here and it needs to be that when my time is done,” he says.
+“My family, team, and I accomplish this by going out of our way to care for our employees and customers.
 If you take care of those two things, making sure the customers are happy and that our cherished employees want to stay for years and grow along with us, everything else takes care of itself.”